schwille-paint/picasso_addon/docs/howto.rst

 7. We employ a KDtree to get all localizations with a distance less than ``pick_diameter/2`` to the pick center coordinates to obtain the picks.
 8. Last, we give every localization an ID ``group`` corresponding to its pick identity.
 Localizations not corresponding to a pick are disregarded.
 9. The result is saved as _picked.hdf5.

+The `autopick notebook <https://github.com/schwille-paint/picasso_addon/blob/master/scripts/noteboooks/02_autopick.ipynb>`_ guides through the usage of the picasso_addon.autopick.main() function to obtain localization clusters above a certain localization threshold from *_render.hdf5 localization lists.
+If you prefer normal pyhton scripts (e.g. for use in spyder) you can find it `here <https://github.com/schwille-paint/picasso_addon/blob/master/scripts/standard/02_autopick.py>`_.